chaitali03/RASA_Edubot/README.md

 ## For Frontend
 RASA can be integrated with websites using RASA chat widget.
-Chat interface that ships with Rasa X can be used seperately for maily testing purposes
+Chat interface that ships with Rasa X can be used seperately for mainly testing purposes